-In recent years, students have worked at The Denver Center for Crime Victims, Safehouse Denver, The Children's Hospital, The Mental Health Center of Denver and other sites in the Denver metropolitan area.
+In recent years, students have worked at The Denver Center for Crime Victims, Children's Hospital Colorado, The Mental Health Center of Denver, The Arapahoe House, and other sites in the Denver metropolitan area.

 Class size is limited.
 You must meet the following admission requirements:

 - Be at least 21 years old by Oct.
 1 of the fall semester.